 About Me

 Hello!
-I am a first-year Ph.D. student in the Department of Computer Science at Cornell University, where I have the privilege of working with Prof. Hakim Weatherspoon.
+I am a second-year Ph.D. student in the Department of Computer Science at Cornell University.
+Currently, I am working with Prof. Hakim Weatherspoon.

-Prior to joining Cornell University, I pursued dual major in Computer Science at the University of Michigan and Electrical and Computer Engineering at Shanghai Jiao Tong University.
-During my undergraduate studies, I During my undergraduate studies, I had the opportunity to collaborate with Prof. Ryan Huang and Prof. Manos Kapritsos on system researches.
+Before joining Cornell University, I received my B.S.E in Computer Science at the University of Michigan with Summa Cum Laude, and B.Eng in Electrical and Computer Engineering at Shanghai Jiao Tong University with Honors.
+During my undergraduate studies, I collaborated with Prof. Ryan Huang and Prof. Manos Kapritsos on system researches.

 Education